CSU-WPT/linux-git-workshop/src/ch1.2-linux-terminal.md

 less combined.txt
 ```

-You can navigate using arrow keys and exit with `q`.
+You can navigate each line using arrow keys, or `b` and `spacebar` to go up down entire pages, and exit with `q`.
 This basic workflow helps in creating and managing files with content efficiently.

 ## Vim & Nano
 These tools are complex enough to deserve entire pages of their own, but just to get your toes wet, if you'd like to properly edit files in the terminal, you can do so using the `nano` or `vim` commands.
 These commands will start the nano or vim programs, and you will not be able to use normal linux commands.
 Don't panic!